wizsk/enn/README.md

 **TLDR:**

-- Simple
+- Simple codebase and to use
 - Single password
-- git backup
+- git based backup
-- Multi device support

-It's designed to be simple and easy to use.
+It's designed to be simple.
 It's core goal is to have a single directory and have all the notes in `.md` format, no sub-directories.

+The directory containing notes does not have any subr-direcitories.
+It looks for markdown `.md` files in the directory.

 Git is primarily used to backup encrypted `.enc` files.
 There are flags build